melobio/SymVelo/README.md

 ### VeloAE Pre-training

 We modified VeloAE to better coordinate with SymNet, the modified VeloAE is in ``VeloAE`` folder.
-Take the [DentateGyrus dataset](model-pancreas.ipynb) as an example, we can get a VeloAE pre-trained model, the velocity graph and metrics (ICVCoh and CBDir) via scvelo and VeloAe :
+Take the [DentateGyrus dataset](./veloae-dentategyrus.ipynb) as an example, we can get a VeloAE pre-trained model, the velocity graph and metrics (ICVCoh and CBDir) via scvelo and VeloAe :

 ```
-ipython model-pancreas.ipynb
+ipython veloae-dentategyrus.ipynb
 ```

 For other datasets, we only need to adjust the parameters and the data preprocessing method (if any) in the ``.ipynb`` files.